LoginRadius/engineering-portal/content/working-with-azure-key-vault-in-csharp/index.md

     list of the project templates

 ![Create a new project in Visual Studio](media/68f5590f4a272da6dca010ff6f0bcfde.png)

-Figure 8

-4. Select C\# as the programming language from the Language list
+4. Select C# as the programming language from the Language list
 5. Click Next
 6. In the "Configure your new project" screen, enter the name and location of the new project
 7. Then, choose Next
 8. In the "Additional information" window, ensure that .NET 5.0 (current) is selected as the framework version

 ![Specify additional information for the new ASP.NET Core 5 project](media/307b2784a56ac53e9fac3730a568c92d.png)

-Figure 9

 1. Since you'll not be using authentication, HTTPS or Docker, or OpenAPI, ensure that all these checkboxes are disabled

 2. Click Create to complete the process